Cloud Agnostic vs. Cloud Native Architecture: Which Approach to Choose?

 Cloud native application development has an undeniable advantage in terms of speed.
 You can iterate on new ideas faster and accelerate time-to-market for innovative customer-facing products.

 At the same time, CSPs also recognize the market’s growing affinity for multi-cloud usage.
 Hence, interoperability between different cloud platforms has been improving.
-AWS, Microsoft Azure, and GCP offer plenty of APIs for building secure data exchange pipelines and automating deployments across environments.
+AWS, Microsoft Azure, and GCP offer numerous APIs for building secure data exchange pipelines and automating deployments across environments.

-Finally, a new breed of tools are coming to the fore to facilitate multi-cloud connectivity.
-For instance, Distributed Application Runtime (Dapr) allows companies to use native cloud services without relying on their APIs.
-Instead, you can setup a custom abstraction layer, which facilitates service discovery, observability, and message broker integration among other aspects.
+Finally, a new breed of tools is emerging to facilitate multi-cloud connectivity.
+For instance, Distributed Application Runtime (Dapr) allows companies to use native cloud services without relying on their APIs, Instead, you can set up a custom abstraction layer which facilitates service discovery, observability, and message broker integration, among other aspects.
 Most importantly, you can focus on creating the optimal business logic for your application without worrying about the specific CSP requirements.
+Another popular tool is Azure Arc, which enables management of an enterprise's resources across on-premises and multiple cloud platforms, like AWS and Google Cloud.

-Therefore, your company can practice a dual approach: Prioritize native cloud architecture for customer facing-products and rely on cloud agnostic approach for core business systems.
-This way, you reduce dependencies on a single cloud provider (and therefore, optimize risks) without sacrificing the speed of new product development.
+Therefore, your company can practice a dual approach: Prioritize native cloud architecture for customer-facing products and rely on the cloud agnostic approach for core business systems.
+In this way, you reduce dependencies on a single cloud provider (and, therefore, optimize risks) without sacrificing the speed of new product development.

 Conclusions

 CSPs are actively competing for clientele.
 As the market continues to evolve, more and more companies are drifting towards a cloud agnostic approach.
-To decide if this option is a fit for your business, analyze your product development plans and overall IT maturity.
+To decide if this option fits your business, analyze your product development plans and overall IT maturity.
 If fast time-to-market and low infrastructure management overhead are your current priorities, a cloud native approach makes sense.
-However, if your organization is looking to improve its long-term resilience and diversify risks, a cloud agnostic approach can bring in longer-term benefits.
+However, if your organization wants to improve its long-term resilience and diversify risks, a cloud agnostic approach can bring in longer-term benefits.